dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 ![](img/papersketch.png){: .fancy .medium}

 You can [download all sorts of device paper](http://sneakpeekit.com/) to help.
 You can also use color foam for this if you like!
+For VR experiences you may find a [template like this](https://blog.prototypr.io/vr-sketch-sheets-4843fd690c91) more helpful.

 ### Figma!